 Not only will you simply have fun running in the mountains with like-minded people, you'll also learn A LOT!!!

-- Run with mountain professionals on nature's own trails
+- Run with mountain professionals on nature's own trail

 - Breathtaking mountain vistas every day

 - Healthy, balanced and delicious food - nutrition with Rebecca Dent

 - Luxury accommodation in a lovely mountain chalet

 - Learn how to plan and navigate your own route

-- Expert advice on nutrition, equipment, clothing, racing, training and safety
+- Expert advice on equipment, clothing, racing, training and safety

 - Focus talks including injury prevention and advice on barefoot running

 - Optional fitness tests

 - A complimentary sports leg massage

 We aim to offer a comprehensive week of trail running and performance guidance and education so that you can go home feeling confident and informed to explore.
 The skills learned on this week can be transferred to many other adventure sports.